-Timely Warning Notices generally

-will be written by the Director of Public Safety and Risk Management or designee, approved by the President or a member of the President's leadership team, and initially distributed by Public Safety Services as soon as possible after the incident is reported.
+Timely Warning Notices generally will be written by the Director of Public Safety and Risk Management or designee, approved by the Executive Vice President of Finance and Administration or another member of the President's leadership team and initially distributed by Public Safety Services as soon as possible after the incident is reported.
 The decision to issue a Timely Warning Notice is made on a case-by-case basis.
 The Director of Public Safety and Risk Management may consult with other college leaders for assistance in disseminating the Timely Warning Notice depending on the selected method of communication.
 Any of the communication methods referenced in Table 2, Timely Warning Communication Matrix, may be used to distribute Timely Warning Notices.